The Best Yoga Pants Review

 Unless you'll be doing the gentlest of gentle yoga classes and don't anticipate sweating one drop, we'd go for models made with all synthetic material over a cotton or cotton-poly blend.

-In this portion of our testing process, there were some clear winners from a breathability standpoint, and some clear losers.
-The Onzie Capri Pant, 90 Degree by Reflex Power Flex, and Teeki Hot Pant all earned top marks in this category.
+As you can see, the Onzie Capri Pant, Teeki Hot Pant, and 90 Degree by Reflex Power Flex all earned top marks in this category.
 They ventilated so well that by the end of class we had barely worked up a sweat, and we hardly noticed where there was any moisture accumulation.
 It's no surprise then that these were also the lightest weight pairs in this review.
 The thinner material in these models prevented us from getting too hot in the first place, and also allowed our moisture to evaporate away.
-The clear failures when it came to breathability were the Soybu Killer Caboose Pant and Lucy Perfect Core Pant.
+The clear failures, when it came to breathability, were the Soybu Killer Caboose Pant and Lucy Perfect Core Pant.
 These models were heavier, which kept us warmer during class, and the material did not vent as well as other models of similar weight.
 The Prana Audrey was fairly breathable, though the dark gray color that we tested them and the Soybu pants in changed significantly when wet.
 This situation was both shocking and embarrassing, and had us questioning if we had a sweating problem.
 Our tests of the other pants confirmed that this was not a "normal" situation, and that these models just did a very poor job in this category.

 Be wary when purchasing pants in any color but black.
 You won't know how the color of the material changes until after you sweat in it.
 While some colors, patterns, and materials don't show much moisture, we learned the hard way that others do.